 As a second level review Board, the HSRRB continues to monitor protocols after the initial approval notification.
-All modifications to the protocol, consent form and/or study materials must be submitted to the HSRRB for review and approval prior to implementation.
-A list of proposed modifications or amendments to the protocol and an explanation of the need for these modifications should be submitted, along with a revised protocol incorporating the modifications.
+All modifications to the protocol, consent form and/or questionnaires must be submitted to the HSRRB for review and approval prior to implementation.
+A list of proposed modifications or amendments to the protocol and an explanation of the need for these modifications should be submitted.
 The level of review required for approval depends on the nature of the modifications.